scottjrainey/cr-bot-sjr/README.md

 # cr-bot-sjr

 > A simple **proof-of-concept** _AI_ code review bot using GitHub's
-> [Probot][probot], [Langchain][langchain], and [Google Cloud Run][cloud-run]
+> [Probot][probot], [LangChain][langchain], and [Google Cloud Run][cloud-run]
 > to experiment with _AI/LLM_ use in _CI/CD_ workflows on _serverless infrastructure_

 **< WARNING: NOT INTENDED FOR PRODUCTION USE >**\
 This started as personal project to experiment with Cursor as an IDE, code 0 to 1 on a project using AI assistance, and to write code that interacts with _LLM APIs_.
-I chose to use [Google Cloud Run][cloud-run] and [Probot][probot] (a part of the GitHub Actions universe) simply because I'd been using _AWS_ and _Jenkins_ at work.\
+I chose to use [Google Cloud Run][cloud-run] and [Probot][probot] (a part of the GitHub Actions universe) simply because I'd been using _AWS_ and _Jenkins_ at work.

+To be clear, **this is not meant to compete with or replace Copilot**.
+It is meant to provide a workspace to play with LLMs in workflows.
+The prompts used in this project a makeshift and meant to generate demo output without much regard for quality of response.
+That said, prompts can be changed easily and set on a _per project_ basis.\
 **</ WARNING: NOT INTENDED FOR PRODUCTION USE >**

 ## TL;DR

 Experiment with LLMs in non-production GitHub workflows.
-Flesh out ideas around _prompt engineering_, CI/CD actions, and model differences by extending this skeleton.
+Flesh out ideas around _prompt engineering_, _CI/CD_ actions, and _LLM_ model differences building on this skeleton.
 Fork this project, then use it to create your own GitHub app.
 Configure the app with the needed permissions and secrets.
-Deploy to GCR.
+Deploy to [Google Cloud Run][cloud-run].
 Install and configure the app on a repo and start creating PRs to `main`.

 ## Setup